rubywku/exeterbookhand/README.md

 **`y`**+**`2`**  |  <img src="images/y-2.svg" width="15"/>  | straight-sided Y
 **`y`**+**`3`**  |  <img src="images/y-3.svg" width="15"/>  | F-shaped Y (common in the insular gospel books of the 7th and 8th centuries)

 By combining different keys in the same way as ligatures, you can access all alternative styles of glyphs in all four fonts.
-For the complete list of key combinations, see the document [here](EBH-all-glyphs.pdf).
+The key combinations are listed in [EBH-all-glyphs.pdf](EBH-all-glyphs.pdf).

 ## License